 Where to stay in Portland

-Portland has some great places to stay and is definately worth adding a day at the start or end of your Oregon road trip.
+Portland has some great places to stay and is definitely worth adding a day at the start or end of your Oregon road trip.
 The Park Lane Suites & Inn are a great budget option, the suites each have a kitchen and lounge area, perfect if you are looking for an apartment style.
-If you are more hotel person the Radission has a beautiful hotel near the airport and surrounded by gardens and a lake, or if you prefer to stay downtown the Staypineapple offers spacious rooms with king size beds as standard.
+If you prefer hotels the Radisson has a beautiful hotel near the airport and surrounded by gardens and a lake, or if you prefer to stay downtown the Staypineapple offers spacious rooms with king size beds as standard.

 First stop: Latourell Falls